-Students will submit a paper describing each activity that satisfied the student learning outcomes for the internship.
+Students will submit a paper describing each activity that satisfied the student learning outcomes for the internship as outlined in the SMART Goals Assignment.
+In other words, it is a follow up on the SMART goals to see what activities were completed to meet them.
 Details on Canvas.